-Learning From the Mistakes Of Life
+Learning From Mistakes Of Life

 Life is continually teaching each of us lessons, and we merely need to pay attention to the daily events we experience, our reactions to them and even the experience of others in our lives to learn something on any given day.
 One of the things that I have noticed about myself and everyone I know is that we really don’t like to make mistakes.
 When we do, we beat ourselves up for them for days, years and in some cases for the rest of our lives.
-It makes you start to wonder, why we are so afraid to make mistakes.
+It makes you start to wonder, why we are so afraid to make mistakes?
 Are we born perfect knowing everything?
 Aren’t mistakes an inevitable part of growing and developing as a human being?
 If you show me someone who has never made a mistake then I will show you someone who has never tried.
 It makes me start to wonder why we are as a society so afraid to make mistakes.
-When you look at our educational system, it is predicated to celebrate the knowledge of a select few, while the majority of students who may be the most creative thinkers and eventually the people who would change the world are held up and discouraged by this unrealistic expectation of our society, be perfect or you are a failure.
+When you look at our educational system, it is designed to celebrate the achievements of a select few, while the majority of students who may be the most creative thinkers and eventually the people who would change the world are held up and discouraged by this unrealistic expectation of our society to conform.
+Be perfect or you are a failure.
 Why are we so afraid to fail?

 One reason we are afraid of mistakes is that we have an unrealistic idea that successful people don’t make them, ever.
 When you look into history you see the accomplishments of our great leaders, you imagine that they never made any mistakes.
 Abraham Lincoln failed miserably at almost everything he tried, throughout his entire life, until he became president.
 The brilliance of Lincoln to me was that he didn’t let his previous failures to stop him from continuing to try.
 He wouldn’t have been the wise and talented leader he became if it wasn’t for the experience of those mistakes he made in his life.
 Lincoln was not perfect; he was the perfect leader for that time in history.
-Today the media would not allow Lincoln to become President, because his mistakes would be broadcast as an indictment of his competence rather than an example of his character and perseverance.
+Today the media would not allow Lincoln to become President because his mistakes would be broadcast as an indictment of his competence rather than an example of his character and perseverance.

-Mistakes Don’t Equal Weakness
+Learning From Mistakes Doesn’t Equal Weakness

 Mistakes in Controlled Situations